Chipping, breaking and cracking a tooth is a dental problem that can easily be rectified by a restorative or cosmetic dentist.

 Open till late (8pm)

 Caring for your chipped or broken tooth

 If there’s one thing we know is restorative and cosmetic dentists is how painful and uncomfortable it can be to chip, break or crack a tooth.

-It’s very easy for teeth to become damaged and it can happen in a number of ways.
-For patients who are in need of urgent tooth repair, see our credible dentists in East Molesey today.
+It’s very easy for teeth to become damaged, and it can happen in a number of ways.
+For patients who need urgent tooth repair, see our credible dentists in East Molesey today.

 We’re always here to help.
 Call 020 8224 7562.